|"I won't just listen to any old thing. |

 And Edward MacDowell, known today for just a single piano piece, but respected in his day for his orchestral compositions as well.
 MacDowell was part of the Second New England School, which also included important composers, such as Horatio Parker, George Chadwick, and John Knowles Paine

 Moving into the 20th Century, there are the many colleagues of Copland and Barber: William Schuman, Paul Creston, Roy Harris and Howard Hanson -- respected perhaps more in Europe than in their own country.

 Virgil Thompson wrote important music based on American themes, as did Randall Thomson.
 Henry Cowell composed a series of "Hymn and Fuguing Tunes" inspired by William Billings.

 I could also go with some distinctively American composers -- Charles Ives, Harry Partch, Carl Ruggles and other unique artists.

-Moving into more recent times, there are the minimalists, such as Steve Reich, John Adams, and Philip Glass, who are internationally recognized.
+Moving to more recent times, there are the minimalists, such as Steve Reich, John Adams, and Philip Glass, who are internationally recognized.
 And many, many more.